 The Maori Language Act 1987 declared te reo Māori to be an official language of New Zealand and set up Te Taura Whiri i te Reo Māori (the Māori Language Commission) to promote the Māori language.
 The Education Amendment Act 1989 recognised and promoted kura kaupapa and whare wānanga.

 The sale of some state-owned broadcasting assets from 1990 onwards led to Māori legal action and further Treaty claims demanding a greater role for te reo Māori in the electronic media.
 As a result, there were further developments in Māori broadcasting, such as the reservation of radio frequencies for Māori.
 In 1993, Te Māngai Pāho was established as a Crown entity.
 Its primary function is to promote Māori language and culture by making funds available for radio and television broadcasting, and the production of programmes to be broadcast.

 Changes in television have been slower.
-In 1996 the government tested special purpose Māori television by piloting a television service in the Auckland region.
-Māori broadcasters saw it as a chance to make Māori television a reality, but it ceased operation in early 1997.
-Two years later, government approved funding and spectrum for the establishment of a nationwide Māori television channel; it launched in 2004.
+In 1996 the government tested special-purpose Māori television by piloting a television service in the Auckland region.
+Māori broadcasters saw this as a chance to make Māori television a reality, but it ceased operation in early 1997.
+Two years later, the government approved funding and spectrum for the establishment of a nationwide Māori television channel; it launched in 2004.